Skip to content

 Joey's straight answer.

 Joey's honest read: for most High Desert tract homes built 1995-2010 with aging R-22 AC + 80% AFUE gas furnace both nearing end of life, heat pump conversion is the smart long-term move.
-SCE rebates close the upfront cost gap, and 10-year monthly bill savings deliver real dollars.
+SCE rebates help close the upfront cost gap, and whether the 10-year bill math comes out ahead depends on your SCE rate plan and SoCalGas rate, which is why we run your actual bills before quoting.
 For homes where only the furnace is at end of life and the AC has 5+ years left, replacing the furnace is usually cheaper short-term but locks in two separate replacement cycles.
 Dual-fuel systems (heat pump + backup gas furnace) are the third option for homeowners who want belt-and-suspenders winter reliability without giving up heat pump efficiency.
 We will run all three scenarios at quote time using your actual past 12 months of bills.

 Financing available · GreenSky + Wisetack